-- find help, support and advice in your area through the Survivors Trust directory of services 1/2. - call the Rape Crisis A helpline on 0808 802 9999, which can also tell you where your nearest services are located if you would like face-to-face support or counselling. - call the National Association for People Abused in Childhood on 0808 801 0331. - find online help for male survivors of sexual abuse and rape from Survivors UK 2.
+- find help, support and advice in your area through the CSA Centre's directory of support services or the Survivors Trust directory of services . - call the Rape Crisis ☐ helpline on 0808 802 9999, which can also tell you where your nearest services are located if you would like face-to-face su pport or counselling. - call the National Association for People Abused in Childhood ☐ on 0808 801 0331. - find online help for male survivors of sexual abuse and rape from Survivors UK 2.